-In order to do so, I am filling out a new graduate course proposal form and under the "Please consult and list departments that might be affected by the new course and attach comments" box, Rod Murphey suggested I list Psychology.
-Charles Roberts instructed me to ask for an email from you stating that your department has no objections to this course.
+In order to do so, I am filling out new graduate course proposal forms for each course and under the "Please consult and list departments that might be affected by the new course and attach comments" box, Rod Murphey suggested I list Psychology.
+Charles Roberts instructed me to ask for an email from you stating that your department has no objections to these courses.

 Please be so kind to send me an email with your comments.
-Thank you very much for your time.
+Thank you very much for your time!